Stay in touch

 I send occasional updates on personal events and business lessons!

-The future belongs to marketing generalists, full-stack marketers who can strategize, execute, and iterate across disciplines.
+The future belongs to full-stack marketers, who can strategize, execute, and iterate across disciplines.

 Writers can now design graphics, designers can edit video content, and strategists can build functional landing pages.
 Individual capabilities expand, and rigid departmental silos begin to collapse.